This post may contain affiliate links.

 - crushed Oreos or mint Oreos.
 I suggest adding these before the powdered sugar but it will still work if you toss in big chunks after.

-- holiday sprinkles, or whatever color you are going for!
+- festive sprinkles, or whatever color you are going for!

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow me on Facebook, Instagram and Pinterest for all the latest!